How Much Does MRI Tech School Cost?

 Key takeaway: Compare programs on total cost (including time), not just tuition.
 A slightly more expensive program that finishes you faster and gets you earning MRI salary sooner is often the better financial decision.

-Tesla MR’s tuition starts at $11,000 with clinical sites in all 50 states.
-Most students complete in 12-18 months and recoup their investment within the first year of working.
+Tesla MR’s tuition starts at $11,000 with flexible payment plans and clinical sites in all 50 states.
+Most students complete in 12–18 months and recoup their investment within the first year of working.

 What’s the cheapest MRI tech program?